achorg/ach-gatsby-site/content/news/2014/06/digital-humanities-2014/index.md

 Looking for professional advice or job opportunities?
 Willing to share some professional advice or news of job opportunities?
 Use our Please Ask, Do Tell stickers to let conference attendees know!

-<div style="width: 350px;">Someone with this sticker may have some advice to offer or know about an interesting DH job – please feel free to ask them!</div>
+Someone with this sticker may have some advice to offer or know about an interesting DH job – please feel free to ask them!

-<div style="width: 350px;">Someone with this sticker is looking for professional advice and/or job opportunities, so if you have something to offer, please let them know!</div>Pick up your sticker(s) at the ACH annual general meeting!
+Someone with this sticker is looking for professional advice and/or job opportunities, so if you have something to offer, please let them know!
+Pick up your sticker(s) at the ACH annual general meeting!

 Join ACH
 --------